GAsinPrieto/ESP32-WiFi-Hash-Monster/README.md

 Screen shows current channel mode, channel number, detected acces points, packets/deauths/hashes per second, and SD mode (SD is disabled when the icon is hidden).

+The folder setWatch includes a sketch to set the time via an NTP server.
+The sketch has to be uploaded before uploading the Hash Monster sketch, if the time on your device is not correctly set.
+It is also suitable for M5Stack Core 2 (that has an RTC too).

 The rest of the functionality remains the same.